Frequently asked questions (FAQ)

 A. Yes.
-As a service to our customers, we perform most of our installations on a mobile basis for no extra charge.
+As a service to our customers, we perform most of our installations on a mobile basis.
 We are happy to come to your home or place of business.
 Getting your windshield replaced should not mean you need to set aside an entire day to wait around.

 A. The replacement itself will normally take around 45 minutes to an hour.
 However, we suggest that you not drive your vehicle until it is safe to do so.
 Depending on the number of airbags in your vehicle and the type of adhesive required, our safe drive away times typically range from 45 minutes to two hours.
 For more on this, see "What type of adhesives do you use?"

 Back to Top